 The birds left the aviary over 4 days after the hatch was opened: Sabline and Léa the first day, Raiponce the next day, while Leo and Doradille waited 4 days before leaving the aviary.
 The following days, they stayed in the area to master the local weather and discover their new territory.

-Before being released the birds were fitted with GPS transmitters - each device weighs between 30g and 70g and will send the GPS position of the birds over the mobile communications network and can provide several thousands fixes per day.
-Each tag is equiped with a small solar panel.
-Two of the tags have been provided by the VCF, with generous funding from the MAVA Foundation.
+Before being released the birds were fitted with solar powered GPS transmitters, weighing between 30g and 70g they will send the GPS position of the birds over the mobile communications network and can provide several thousands fixes per day.
+Two of the tags have been provided by us here at the Vulture Conservation Foundation funded by the MAVA Foundation.